Multiple Choice Identify the

 What made Brazil unusual among South American colonies?

-a. | Women had complete equality in politics. | b. | Only a small
+Women had complete equality in politics.

-percentage of its workers were enslaved. | c. | People of black African ancestry held important
+People of black African ancestry held important jobs.

-jobs. | d. | Many people were descended from Africans and Native
+Many people were descended from Africans and Native Americans.

 3.

-In the Spanish colonies, mestizos were most likely to hold positions
+In the Spanish colonies, mestizos were most likely to hold positions as

-a. | bishops and archbishops. | c. | plantation
+bishops and archbishops.

 4.